Deepseek-APIs/deepseek-mpi/docs/configuration.md

 - `log_file=/var/log/deepseek/rank.log` enables per-rank file logging; combine with `force_quiet=true` when you only want on-disk logs.
 - `progress_interval=N` throttles info logs for massive jobs (e.g., print every 100 chunks).

-## Attachment & Wrapper Dependencies
+## Optional Libraries

-If you build with `libxml2`, `libmagic`, and `libarchive`, the `deepseek_wrapper` binary can sniff and ingest more attachment types.
-The MPI core is happy without them; missing libraries simply disable those extras.
+`configure` still probes for `libxml2`, `libmagic`, and `libarchive` (they backed the legacy wrapper’s attachment loader).
+The probes are optional—if the libraries are absent the build continues with those features disabled, and the core MPI client operates normally.

 ## Security & Secrets